Core economics modules

 Economic Integration II

-This module introduces students to the economics of integration.
+This module introduces you to the economics of integration.
 It analyses the economic rationale for, and practice of, policy co-ordination and harmonisation both at the European and at a global level.
 An examination of the economic rationale for common EU policies is followed by an analysis of such examples as the common agricultural, trade and regional policies, and the operation of the European Budget.

 At the global level cooperation in trade, finance and development policies is reviewed in relation to the operation of institutions such as the World Trade Organisation, the International Monetary Fund and the World Bank.
 The module aims to combine principles of economic analysis with an assessment of the impact of international policy coordination.